Edited: March 3rd, 2021

 (NIV) Ephesians 5:31-32″ “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
 This is a profound mystery–but I am talking about Christ and the church.”

 Which leads us back to Jesus responding, “I never knew you.”

 What kind of intimacy are we having with Christ?

 To be Christlike means not only to do things, “in His name,” but to follow His exact footsteps.
 To embody the Holy Spirit, and see fruit.
-We are told what the fruits of the Spirit are love, joy, peace, gentleness, patience, faithfulness, kindness, goodness, and self-control.
+We are told what the fruit of the Spirit is – love, joy, peace, gentleness, patience, faithfulness, kindness, goodness, and self-control.
 (Galatians 5:21-22)

 This isn’t even talking about works or is it?

 (NIV) John 15:02, “He cuts off every branch in Me that bears no fruit, while every branch that does bear fruit He prunes so that it will be even more fruitful.”